Ryosaeba8/DeepLearningMVA/README.md

 # DeepLearningMVA
-Assigments for the DEEP LEARNING course : The NLP project and the Reinforcement Learning project
+Assigments for the DEEP LEARNING course :
+- The NLP project
+- The Reinforcement Learning project